-Our Union was the first legally recognised union of TAs in North America.
+Our Union was the first legally-recognized union of Teaching Assistants in North America.
 In 1973, the University administration recommended a 6% salary increase for academic staff and we were not included.
 The Graduate Students’ Union tried to get the University Administration to bargain with them, but the Employer refused.

 And so, on June 6, 1973 a group of 7 TAs met to form what later became CUPE 3902.
 Together with a band of committed volunteers and with the generous financial support of the GSU, they organized to form our Union, a first for student academic workers in Canada.